Air Potato

 Additionally, larvae feed on and skeletonize plant leaves from the underside.
 While the larvae prefer the younger, tender leaves, they will consume older leaves.
 Larvae are also able to feed on the aerial bulbils of the air potato plants, these aerial bulbs are the primary means of propagation for the plants.
 This feeding negatively affects the growth and reproduction of the plant.

 The plant-specific feeding of this beetle was tested and verified by scientists at the USDA/ARS Invasive Plant Research Laboratory in Fort Lauderdale.
 Within three months of their release, extensive damage to air potato plants was observed at the initial release sites.
-While the long-term impact of these beetles has not been determined, the initial results of their release are promising.
+The program ultimately resulted in the release of over a million beetles, which led to a 90 percent reduction of vine cover on native plant communities.
+Surveys conducted in 2015 and 2019 showed that the beetles were firmly established in their new domains.